Matt Bruenig: Funds socialism

 Bruenig shares the socialist argument that the golden age of capitalism was simply a temporary deviation from the inexorable logic of capitalism, and that its neoliberal turn showed the true nature of capitalism reasserting itself.
 He argues that the postwar decades were "quite anomalous" as the Great Depression and World War II had created historically unique conditions that could not last forever, and adds: "True, inequality goes down.
 But excepting that, we're right back on the trail.
 Marx would tell you: Capital accumulates.
 It's a natural tendency."
-Among other socialist intellectuals, including his wife Elizabeth Bruenig who generally rejected the binary choice between socialism and capitalism, he echoed the idea of Jacobin founder Bhaskar Sunkara to "not merely tame but overcome capitalism".
+Among other socialist intellectuals, including his wife, Elizabeth Bruenig, who generally rejected the binary choice between socialism and capitalism, he echoed the idea of Jacobin founder Bhaskar Sunkara to "not merely tame but overcome capitalism".
 Bruenig says that his answer to "the capital problem" is to "socialize capital as much as you can into these social wealth funds, which are like endowments that the country runs.
 The social wealth funds will deliver capital returns just like endowments do and take those returns and pay them out to everyone as part of a social dividend.
 That has been a sort of market socialist idea for, I don't know, maybe a hundred years now."

-Bruenig's plan, which involves the creation of an American Solidary Fund, is similar to that of Alaska, Norway, and many state public employee pension funds.
+Bruenig's plan, which involves the creation of an American Solidarity Fund, is similar to that of Alaska, Norway, and many state public employee pension funds.
 He proposed it in a New York Times op-ed, titled "A Simple Fix for Our Massive Inequality Problem", as one way to reduce income inequality in the United States, with Noah Smith writing that it "seems extremely promising and woefully overlooked".
 Smith suggested that Bruenig's plan would not only fix inequality but also find "a way to insure the American middle and working class against technological change".
 In Democracy, sociologist Dalton Conley also called, in 2009 and due to the 2008 financial crisis, for the establishment of an American sovereign wealth fund.
 In addition to his concept of social wealth funds, Bruenig published a paper authored by The Week writer Ryan Cooper and Dublin-based researcher Saoirse Gowan arguing that the best response to the issue of housing affordability would be a massive social housing project, in which the government would pay to build ten million homes over ten years, pointing to the success of such a program in European countries like Austria and Sweden.